CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 further delivery, but to the "rabbitmq-local" address instead.
-Although usually emails are only accepted over secure connections (using the SMTP login and password in the config file, or a plugin), mailings to local recipients do not require this: emails that are incoming are never rejected by default.
+Although usually emails are only accepted over secure connections (using the SMTP login and password in the config file, or a plugin), mailings to local recipients do not require this: emails that are incoming are not rejected by default.

 ## Config file settings